Provider Frequently Asked Questions

 ArrowForward

-You can refer your patient to join a TAF disease program waitlist.
-TAF will then contact the patient to complete their online enrollment application to secure waitlist placement.
-Disease programs accepting waitlist applications are marked with “WAITLIST” on the TAF Program Listing webpage.
+Yes; TAF will then contact the patient to complete their online enrollment application to secure waitlist placement.
+Disease programs accepting waitlist applications are marked with “WAITLIST” on the TAF’s Covered Diseases webpage.
 Once you select the disease program, click “Join Waitlist.”
-You will be prompted to identify yourself as a Healthcare Provider, Pharmacy Provider, or Reimbursement Services Provider.
+You will be prompted to identify yourself as a healthcare provider, pharmacy provider, or reimbursement services provider.
 After you make your selection, you must complete the waitlist referral form.
-Please inform your patient that you referred them to join a TAF disease program waitlist and that they should expect to be contacted by TAF with instructions on how to complete their waitlist enrollment.
+Please inform your patient that they were referred to join a TAF disease program waitlist and should expect to receive instructions from TAF on how to complete their waitlist enrollment.

 ArrowForward